yudhasubki/blockqueue/README.md

 ### Delete Message

-After reading and successfully processing a message, you must delete it, as the message will persist based on queue retry policy on config.yaml
+After reading and successfully processing a message, you must delete it, as the message will persist based on queue retry policy on subscriber option.

 ```bash
 curl --location --request DELETE 'http://your-host/topics/{topic_name}/subscribers/{subscriber_name}/messages/{message_id}'